tlverse/tlverse-handbook/07-tmle3.md

 ## Summary

 `tmle3` is a general purpose framework for generating TML estimates.
 The easiest way to use it is to use a predefined spec, allowing you to just fill in the blanks for the data, variable roles, and `sl3` learners.
 However, digging under the hood allows users to specify a wide range of TMLEs.
-In the next sections, we'll see how this framework can be used to estimate advanced parameters such as optimal treatments and shift interventions.
+In the next sections, we'll see how this framework can be used to estimate advanced parameters such as optimal treatments and stochastic shift interventions.